 Dispatches

-NotesΒ·Β·8 min read
+Notes··8 min read

 Four Weeks That Bent the AI Arc

-The AI arc bent in the last four weeks β€” not from one launch, but four shifts at once: the model race went plural, NVIDIA's Rubin redefined silicon economics, sovereign AI stopped being a slogan, and the agentic enterprise got real numbers.
-My read, after thirty years in this market. πŸ‘‡
+The AI arc bent in the last four weeks, from four shifts at once rather than one launch: the model race went plural, NVIDIA's Rubin redefined silicon economics, sovereign AI stopped being a slogan, and the agentic enterprise got real numbers.
+My read, after thirty years in this market.

-I've been around long enough to remember when "AI" meant a rules engine on an OS/2 box and the most exotic thing in a data center was a Sun E10K.
+I've been around long enough to remember when "AI" meant a rules engine on an OS/2 box and the most exotic thing in a data centre was a Sun E10K.
 Three decades of watching this industry has taught me one thing: most "revolutions" are press releases dressed up for analyst day.
 The genuinely tectonic shifts arrive quietly, in clusters, and you only see them in hindsight.

 The past four weeks have been one of those clusters.
-Not because of any single dramatic launch β€” there was no GPT-4 moment β€” but because the shape of the industry visibly changed across four planes simultaneously: the frontier model race, the silicon underneath it, the geopolitical envelope around it, and the way enterprises are actually deploying it.
-Let me walk you through what I'm seeing, with sources, because I have zero patience for vapor.
+There was no single dramatic launch, no GPT-4 moment.
+The shape of the industry visibly changed across four planes at once: the frontier model race, the silicon underneath it, the geopolitical envelope around it, and the way enterprises are actually deploying it.
+What follows is what I'm seeing, with sources, because I have zero patience for vapour.

-The frontier is now plural β€” and Anthropic just changed the rules
+The frontier is now plural

 For the first time in this cycle, no single lab owns the leaderboard.
-Anthropic's Claude Opus 4.7, released in early May, leads SWE-bench Pro at 64.3% β€” meaningful, because SWE-bench Pro is the benchmark that actually tracks complex, multi-file software engineering rather than the toy completions we were celebrating two years ago.
+Anthropic's Claude Opus 4.7, released in early May, leads SWE-bench Pro at 64.3%.
+That matters, because SWE-bench Pro tracks complex, multi-file software engineering rather than the toy completions we were celebrating two years ago.
 OpenAI's GPT-5.5 holds Terminal-Bench 2.0 at 82.7%, which is the benchmark that matters if you care about agents that can actually drive a shell.
 Google's Gemini 3.1 Pro tops GPQA Diamond at 94.3% for scientific reasoning (LM Council, Anthropic).

-But the headline isn't the scores.
-It's what Anthropic did with Claude Mythos Preview.
-After an accidental document leak in late March, Anthropic confirmed Mythos exists, said it found thousands of zero-day vulnerabilities across every major OS and browser during internal testing β€” and then explicitly withheld it from public release on safety grounds.
+The scores are the smaller story.
+What Anthropic did with Claude Mythos Preview is the larger one.
+After an accidental document leak in late March, Anthropic confirmed Mythos exists, said it found thousands of zero-day vulnerabilities across every major OS and browser during internal testing, and then explicitly withheld it from public release on safety grounds.
 This is the first time a major frontier lab has openly said: we built it, we're not shipping it (Crescendo AI News).

 I want to be careful here, because the temptation is to call this either heroic or theatrical.
-Having sat in enough boardrooms where "safety" was the convenient cover for missing a quarter, I'll reserve final judgment.
+Having sat in enough boardrooms where "safety" was the convenient cover for missing a quarter, I'll reserve final judgement.
 But the precedent itself is real, and it matters.
 We've been arguing for a decade about whether labs would ever voluntarily slow a capable model.
 Now we have an existence proof.

-Anthropic also rolled out "dreaming" at its Code with Claude event on May 6 β€” a technique where autonomous agents review prior sessions, identify patterns in their own mistakes, and adjust between runs (Let's Data Science).
-If you've spent any time deploying agents in production, you know the single biggest failure mode isn't intelligence β€” it's that they forget what they learned yesterday.
+Anthropic also rolled out "dreaming" at its Code with Claude event on May 6, a technique where autonomous agents review prior sessions, identify patterns in their own mistakes, and adjust between runs (Let's Data Science).
+If you've spent any time deploying agents in production, you know the single biggest failure mode isn't intelligence.
+It's that they forget what they learned yesterday.
 Dreaming, if it works at scale, addresses that directly.
 I'm cautiously interested.

 The OpenAI–Microsoft divorce that wasn't a divorce

-Quietly nestled inside the noise: Microsoft and OpenAI restructured their partnership.
-Microsoft's license to OpenAI IP is now non-exclusive, and OpenAI is free to serve its products across any cloud (Crescendo AI News).
-OpenAI simultaneously stood up the OpenAI Deployment Company β€” a new entity backed by more than $4 billion in initial investment, focused on helping enterprises actually operationalize AI in their day-to-day work (OpenAI).
+Inside the noise, Microsoft and OpenAI restructured their partnership.
+Microsoft's licence to OpenAI IP is now non-exclusive, and OpenAI is free to serve its products across any cloud (Crescendo AI News).
+OpenAI simultaneously stood up the OpenAI Deployment Company, a new entity backed by more than $4 billion in initial investment, focused on helping enterprises actually operationalise AI in their day-to-day work (OpenAI).

-I've watched this dance for thirty years β€” Sun and Oracle, IBM and Red Hat, Microsoft and Nokia.
+I've watched this dance for thirty years: Sun and Oracle, IBM and Red Hat, Microsoft and Nokia.
 Distribution alliances always start exclusive and end open.
-What's interesting here is that OpenAI didn't get pushed; it leveraged its way out.
+What's interesting here is that OpenAI didn't get pushed.
+It negotiated its way out.
 That tells you who has gravity right now.

 The silicon story: Rubin, Helios, and a quiet neuromorphic revival